Whatever the reason, you need simple strategies for preparing delicious and nutritious gluten-free meals and snacks.

 Make a Clean Sweep

 "Clean out your pantry and refrigerator and start over," says Dee Sandquist, RD, certified diabetes educator and supermarket dietitian.

 Open containers of peanut butter, mayonnaise, mustard, and other condiments may contain gluten.
-It's not worth the risk, so throw them out, if possible.
+It's not worth the risk, so throw them out.